-This coordination of benefits provision is referred to as "COB."
+This coordination of benefits provision is referred to as "COB".
 If you are covered by this Plan as well as by another plan that provides group health benefits, benefits will be coordinated between the two plans.

-13.1 - General COB Information
+10.1 - General COB Information

 - 1. Benefits are coordinated on all of your healthcare claims.
-COB applies only to health care benefits.
-It does not apply to the Life Insurance and Accidental Death and Dismemberment Insurance benefits. - 2.
+COB applies only to health care benefits. - 2.
 The Fund Office may release or receive necessary information about your claim to or from other sources, subject to the privacy rules.
 You must furnish the Fund Office with any information needed to process your claim. - 3.
 Benefits are paid under COB only for allowable expenses, which are expenses that are eligible to be considered for reimbursement. - 4.
 You must file a claim for any benefits you are entitled to from any other health insurance plans.
 Your Plan payments will be calculated as though you have received benefits you are entitled to from the other health plans.
 For example, if you are eligible for Medicare, the Plan will coordinate with both Parts A and B even if you are not enrolled for both parts. - 5.
 Benefits are coordinated with other group plans, including group Blue Cross Blue Shield and blanket insurance plans, but not with state Medicaid programs.
 Benefits are also coordinated with Medicare, as noted in item 4 above.
 If you are covered under another plan, you can contact the Fund Office to find out whether that plan fits the definition of a group plan.

-13.2 - Order of Benefit Payments
+10.2 - Order of Benefit Payments